-To help educate students about renewable energy, Hawaiian Electric Company used a grant for the development of a renewable energy teaching manual, which includes lesson plans and activities that are aligned with the Hawaii Content and Performance Standards (HCPSII).
+To help educate students about renewable energy, Hawaiian Electric used a grant for the development of a renewable energy teaching manual, which includes lesson plans and activities that are aligned with the Hawaii Content and Performance Standards (HCPSII).
 This manual is available to middle and high school teachers through their school libraries.

 Purpose and Objectives of Sun Power for Schools: